Ismaelsj/Titanic_ML_-_DL/README.md

 			- Numpy
 			- Pandas
 			- tensoflow
+			- Sklearn

 	Usage: python3 main.py [-v][-n]

-		Use '-v' to use visualize cost.
+		- Use '-v' to use visualize cost.
-		Use '-n' to train a new model.
+		- Use '-n' to train a new model.